mkitt/mkitt.net/resume/resume.md

 ## Qualifications

-Over fourteen years experience engineering award winning, large scale web and mobile applications for global brands.
+Over fifteen years experience engineering award winning, large scale web and mobile applications for global brands.
 Fluent in a multitude of programming languages, methodologies and architectures.
 Able to provide unique insight translating user experience, creative executions and